sanhozay/CLGen/README.md

 Looking at the `OFF` state in more detail, the condition is that the output volts are less than or equal 6.0 and the binding to satisfy the `OFF` state is to assign zero to the switch property.

+For quick prototyping of simple checklists, items are optional but they are required to define interactive checklists with conditions and bindings.

 ### b.
 Checklists